 I find it helpful to make sure some level of work is done in advance of the PBR discussions with the full team.
 If a backlog item is just a placeholder sentence, then the team can often spin and spend a lot of time trying to understand what is meant.
 It is better if the Product Owner or requestor or even a business analyst or team member takes some time to document what the request is all about.

-This pre-work need not be extensive.
-Going back to the original use of “stories” in XP, it can be as simple as a clear request and a set of acceptance criteria or tests.
-And the acceptance criteria can be a good starting point that the team can then expand on during the PBR.
+This pre-work need not be extensive, it just needs to capture some basic information about the request so that the actual discussion in PBR goes quicker.
+Going back to the original use of “stories” in XP, it can be as simple as a clear business need and a set of acceptance criteria or tests.
+Those initial acceptance criteria serve as a starting point that the team can then expand on during the PBR.

 #5 – Estimation Serves as a Test